-Primary monitoring of surface water quality was conducted as the effluent generated during the project operations will be discharged to the branch channel of Meghna river after ensuring that it meets the applicable standards.
-From the results of the analysis of the samples of both seasons it may be seen that the values of faecal Coliform,

-Total Coliform and COD was found to be in the higher range in all the surface water samples indicating possible sewage contamination.
+Primary monitoring of surface water quality was conducted to understand the existing surface water quality in the AOI as the effluent generated during the project operations will be discharged to the branch channel of Meghna river after ensuring that it meets the applicable standards.
+From the results of the analysis of the samples of both seasons it may be seen that the values of faecal Coliform, Total Coliform and COD was found to be in the higher range in all the surface water samples indicating possible sewage contamination.